surajssd/blog_contents/content/post/2026/ironies-of-ai-coding.md

 ## The Rise of Cognitive Debt

 In software engineering, we are intimately familiar with technical debt.
-But with the advent of AI agents, we are now dealing with **"cognitive debt."** I won't claim to have coined the term—a 2025 [MIT Media Lab study](https://arxiv.org/abs/2506.08872) measured the "accumulation of cognitive debt" in people who leaned on an LLM to write essays—but it captures exactly what I feel reviewing AI-generated code.
+But with the advent of AI agents, we are now dealing with **"cognitive debt."** I won't claim to have coined the term, a 2025 [MIT Media Lab study](https://arxiv.org/abs/2506.08872) measured the "accumulation of cognitive debt" in people who leaned on an LLM to write essays, but it captures exactly what I feel reviewing AI-generated code.

 This debt compounds every time you don't write the code yourself, or aren't deeply involved in understanding _why_ it was written the way it was.
 I've been thinking about this a lot lately: if we aren't writing code by hand anymore, how do we keep our technical skills sharp?